 - The programs of study may have some restrictions based on United States Citizenship and Immigration Services regulations (www.uscis.gov).

 Statement of Accountability and Responsibility

-The President, through the Vice President for Academic and Student Affairs (VPASA) shall be responsible for enforcing student focused procedures and policies.
-The VPASA or their designee shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Vice President for Academic and Student Affairs, shall be responsible for enforcing student focused policies and procedures.
+The Vice President for Academic and Student Affairs or designee and the Academic and Student Affairs Office shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention and remediation.

 Adviser’s Manual of Federal Regulations Affecting Foreign Students and Scholars

 National Association of Foreign Student Advisers Adviser’s Manual